Recreating the Country blog

 We can now appreciate that the lake extends as far as the eye can see and is surrounded by a lush vegetation of ferns, cycads, clubmosses and horsetails, creating the understorey for a towering conifer rainforest related to the Wollemi Pine (family Araucariaceae), complemented by Myrtle Beech, Nothofagus cunninghamii and deciduous Gingko trees.

 Note 1 - Gingkos & Note 2 - Plant fossils>

-The first flowering plants including the ancestors of the Banksia, Grevillea and Macadamia (Proteaceae family) are beginning to bloom in this prehistoric world but there are no familiar trees like the acacia, eucalypt and casuarina.
+The first flowering plants including the ancestors of the Banksia, Grevillea and Macadamia (Proteaceae family) were beginning to bloom in this prehistoric world but there were no familiar trees like the acacia, eucalypt and casuarina.

-This temperate humid climate has produced a lush rainforest nourished by numerous rivers and streams.
+This temperate humid climate produced a lush rainforest nourished by numerous rivers and streams.
 It is the time of reptiles and dinosaurs and the ‘birdsong’ of the flying dinosaurs (pterosaurs) is likely to have sounded like the rasping shriek of the White-faced Herons that frequent our present day wetlands.
-This unnerving sound echoing around the humid misty forest gives this place a pungent and menacing atmosphere.
+This unnerving sound echoing around the humid misty forest would have given this ancient place a pungent and menacing atmosphere.